THE BLOG

 Software and Payment Integration

-• Manage account creation, card activation, and balance tracking.
+• Manage account creation, card activation, and balance tracking

-• Detect potential fraud by monitoring transaction patterns.
+• Detect fraud through transaction monitoring

-• Integrate with payment processors and POS systems to ensure compatibility and compliance with industry standards.
+• Integrate with payment processors and POS systems

 Location Strategy